 The district judge then makes a decision.
 This is usually immediate.

 Judgments made at a court hearing

-If you don't pay, you will have a county court judgment (CCJ) against you, and the other party might take steps to try to make you pay.
+If you don't pay, you will have a county court judgment (CCJ) against you.
+The other party might take steps to try to make you pay.

-Get information from the court about enforcing your judgment if you are owed money, and it isn't paid.
-Use our directory to find an adviser who can help you.
-The court won't do anything unless you send the right forms.
+Get information from the court about enforcing your judgment if you are owed money and it isn't paid.

 Complaints about the outcome in court